Sakhalin

-Sakhalin (Сахалин, /ru/) is an island in Northeast Asia.
-Its north coast lies 6.5 km off the southeastern coast of Khabarovsk Krai in Russia, while its southern tip lies 40 km north of the Japanese island of Hokkaido.
-An island of the West Pacific, Sakhalin divides the Sea of Okhotsk to its east from the Sea of Japan to its southwest.
+Sakhalin (Сахалин, /ru/) is an island in Northeast Asia which is a part of Russia.
+Its north coast lies 6.5 km off the southeastern coast of Khabarovsk Krai, while its southern tip lies 40 km north of the Japanese island of Hokkaido.
+An island of the West Pacific, Sakhalin separates the Sea of Okhotsk to its east from the Sea of Japan to its southwest.
 It is administered as part of Sakhalin Oblast and is the largest island of Russia, with an area of 72492 km2.
 The island has a population of roughly 500,000, the majority of whom are Russians.
-The indigenous peoples of the island are the Ainu, Oroks, and Nivkhs, who are now present in very small numbers.
+The indigenous peoples of the island are the Ainu, Oroks, and Nivkhs, who are now only present in very small numbers.

 The island's name is derived from the Manchu word Sahaliyan, which was the name of the Qing dynasty city of Aigun.
 The Ainu people of Sakhalin paid tribute to the Yuan, Ming, and Qing dynasties and accepted official appointments from them.
 Sometimes the relationship was forced but control from dynasties in China was loose for the most part.

-The ownership of the island has been contested during the past millienium, with China, Russia, and Japan all making claims on the territory at different times.
+The ownership of the island has been contested during the past millennium, with China, Russia, and Japan all making claims on the territory at different times.
 Over the course of the 19th and 20th centuries it was Russia and Japan, and the disputes sometimes involved military conflicts and divisions of the island between the two powers.
 In 1875, Japan ceded its claims to Russia in exchange for the northern Kuril Islands.
 In 1897 more than half of the population were Russians and other European and Asian minorities.
 In 1905, following the Russo-Japanese War, the island was divided, with Southern Sakhalin going to Japan.
 After the Siberian intervention, Japan invaded the northern parts of Sakhalin, and ruled the entire island from 1918 to 1925.
 Russia has held all of the island since seizing the Japanese portion in the final days of World War II in 1945, as well as all of the Kurils.
 Japan no longer claims any of Sakhalin, although it does still claim the southern Kuril Islands.
 Most Ainu on Sakhalin moved to Hokkaido, 43 km to the south across the La Pérouse Strait, when Japanese civilians were displaced from the island in 1949.